dummy-stuff/hack-n-write/README.md

 1. HTML, CSS, JavaScript
 0. Django
-0. React
+0. React (Next.js)
-0. Expressjs
 0. Laravel + Vue

 You can select multiple stacks.
 After selecting a stack, you follow the stack's repo directives to initialize the project and start contributing.

 ## How to contribute?
-We broke down contributing into 5 steps
+We broke down contributing into 4 steps
 1. Pick an issue
 0. Work on the issue
 0. Make a Pull Request